 - Product Liability

-If you were injured and sustained damages as a result, it may be in your best interest to pursue a personal injury claim.
+If you were hurt and sustained damages as a result, it may be in your best interest to pursue a personal injury claim.

 Signs Your Case is Strong